elixir-nx/xla/README.md

 To publish a new version of this package:

 1. Update version in `mix.exs`.
-2. Run `.github/scripts/publish_release.sh`.
+2. Create and push a new tag.
 3. Wait for the release workflow to build all the binaries.
+4. Publish the release from draft.
-4. Publish the package to Hex.
+5. Publish the package to Hex.

 ## License